FBEditor Controls

 viewport, scrollbars appear to assist navigation.

-- When you click the mouse over elements in this area (including
+- When you click the mouse on elements in this area (including

-vertical line segments), the corresponding declaration will be
+vertical line segments), the corresponding text (if any) will be

 - When a function block diagram is displayed in this